 Ustadh Basil Farouq grew up in the UAE and the Bay Area.
 He completed memorizing the Quran at the age of 14.
 Later, he completed his study of the ten canonical qirā’āt of the Quran and received authorization (ijāza) to transmit and teach them at Recite with Love.
 He completed a BA in Economics and Applied Mathematics from UC Berkeley in 2019 and worked full-time as an economist in the antitrust litigation industry.

-Hafiz Basil has pursued higher Islamic education for over five years and is currently an ‘Alimiyyah student at Qalam Institute in Dallas.
+Sidi Basil Farouq has pursued higher Islamic education for over five years and is currently an ‘Alimiyyah student at Qalam Institute in Dallas.
 He has studied Tafsīr, Hadith, Fiqh (Shāfi’ī and Hanafī), Usul al-Fiqh, ‘Aqīda, Tajwīd, ‘Ulum al-Qur’an, and Arabic Literature.
 He is also conducting research and writing on various topics within Quranic Studies and Tafsīr under the guidance of his teachers.
 He recently published a short book titled “Within Its Depths: How the Canonical Recitations Affect the Meaning of the Qur’an.”